gSchool/responsive-login-page/readme.md

 __Discuss the relationship between HTML, JavaScript, the DOM API, and jQuery:__
 > Write your answer here...

+The DOM API is a programming interface that connects scripts to the HTML.
+The DOM API parses the HTML and renders and object model in a tree-like structure.
+Javascript and jQuery allow us to manipulate the HTML that is returned by the DOM API.

 ### Acceptance Criteria:

 * The login form must be centered on a wide view